leo4ai/nanoGenA/README.md

 Thus the fitness function is as simple as comparing a candidate (random) sentence against the goal sentence.
 Here, zero fit means optimal fit, namely that a candidate sentence is identical, character by character, to the goal sentence.

 Evolve a small population of five candidate solutions at any given generation.
-In the selection stage, first sort by fittest first, and then crossover the first and third, and second and fourth, and then include 5 totally random additional candidate solutions.
+In the selection stage, first sort by fittest first, and then crossover the first and third, the second and fourth, and the third and fifth, and then include an additional 5 random candidate solutions.
 Then sort again by fittest first and select the top 5 fittest for the next round.
-Iterate until the (absolute) optimum is reached.
+Iterate until zero fit --- the (absolute) optimum ---, is reached.

 The non-parallel version is an object based implementation with no parallelism.
-On the other hand, the parallel version is implemented in a functional approach which includes performance optimizations derived from the inclusion of Ray, for distributed computing, and Numba, for JIT optimizations.
+On the other hand, the parallel version is implemented in a functional style, which includes performance optimizations derived from Ray, for distributed computing, and Numba, for JIT optimizations.
 By using the parallel version with 2 cores, a 20 fold runtime improvement may be noticed.

 ## Installation and execution